 What do you do to create an engaging learning environment in your class?
 Share in the comments below!

-Click here to download the Fake Contract Activity Template – Word Doc.
-Click here to download the Fake Contract Activity Template – PDF which you can use as an example to create your own form, or modify to use in your own class.
+Click here to download a copy of the bogus contract which you can use as an example to create your own form, or modify to use in your own class.